Coimbatore Institute of Technology: Students Union

 The students union consists of 20 clubs which include arts, dramatics, muthamizh mandram (Tamil), film, karate, literary, music, nature, photography, quiz, Kalam Knowledge Club (KKC), space, sports, NSS, NCC, YRC, RSP, Entrepreneurship development cell, Women Empowerment Cell, YHAI and Rotaract.

 All the branches of engineering, technology, and applied sciences run associations which organize technical meetings and symposia in their respective disciplines.

 The Coimbatore Regional Centre of the Indian Institute of Chemical Engineers functions with its office at the Department of Chemical Engineering in the Institute.

 The Coimbatore centre of the Indian Welding Society (IWS) has been functioning in the Institute since 2002 in the department of Mechanical Engineering.

 A student branch of IEEE functions with its office in the Department of Electrical and Electronics Engineering in the Institute.

 The Institute has facilities for ball badminton, basketball, cricket, football, hockey, tennikoit, tennis, and volleyball.

 Interface

 Interface, an inter-collegiate technical symposium, is conducted by the circuit branches of Coimbatore Institute of Technology.
-Interface is held for two days in the month of February every year and invites the university students across the country, helping the external university students to showcase their projects, present research papers, network with other university students and participate in various events on campus.
-This symposium is organized entirely by students—of various departments—from fund raising for the events to event management.
+Interface is held for two days in the month of February every year and invites the university students across the country, to showcase their projects, present research papers, network with other university students and participate in various events on campus.
+This symposium is organized entirely by students of various departments from fund raising for the events to event management.